Wine fridge buying guide

-How long do you want to conserve and/or age your bottles?
+- How long do you want to keep and/or age your bottles?

-How many bottles do you plan on storing in general?
+- How many bottles do you plan to keep in general?

-How much space is available in your home for your new wine cabinet?
+- How much space is available in your home for your new wine fridge?

-The first thing you should consider is how long you wish to store or age the wine.
-If what you are looking for is a bottle cooling space for serving white wine, getting a wine cooler can be a great solution.
-However, it is not recommended to keep bottles for more than one year in a cooler, as it only cools the wine.
-When it comes to storage for aging, whether that be short or long term, things can get a little more complicated!
+The first consideration is how long you want to keep or age your bottles.
+If you are looking for a cooling space for serving white wine, getting a wine cooler can be a great solution.
+However, it is not recommended to store bottles beyond one year in a cooler, since it is only designed to chill your bottles.
+For short or long-term storage, a wine cellar is a better alternative!

-The mid-range cabinet will offer good aging for a short to medium period; for about 5 years.
-Their compressor will allow a stabilization of the humidity rate and a constant and desired temperature to best preserve the bottles.
-Often more affordable than high-end cabinets, these appliances can be practical for people who are beginning to immerse themselves in the world of wine or for those who are not looking for long-term aging.
+A mid-range wine cabinet will offer a good preservation in the short or medium term (about 5 years).
+Its compressor will stabilize the humidity level and maintain a constant and optimal temperature for proper preservation of the bottles.
+They are often more affordable than high-end wine cabinets.
+They can be practical for beginners or for those who are not looking for long term aging.

 For long-term aging

-The high-end cabinet, for its part, is designed for long-term aging.
-The quality of the material and insulation combined with its high-quality cooling technology make these cabinets the closest thing possible to the environment of a real wine cellar.
+A high-end wine cabinet, on the other hand, is designed for long-term aging of wine.
+The quality of materials and insulation, combined with high quality cooling technology, make these wine fridges the closest thing to a true professional wine cellar.

 LIGHT is filtered by the models that have a full door or that have windows which are anti-UV treated.
 It is indeed the UV rays that have a negative influence on the conservation of the wine.